-Goal LU 1: A Ge implements the neral Plan that serves as the constitution for development, and a Land Use Policy Map that General Plan's Goals, Policies and Guiding Principles. Торіс Policy General Plan Amendments Policy LU 1.1: Support comprehensive updates to the General Plan, area plans, community plans, coastal land use plans and specific plans.
+Topic General Plan's Goals, Policies and Guiding Principles.
+Policy General Plan Policy LU 1.1: Support comprehensive updates to the General Plan, area plans, community plans Amendments coastal land use plans and specific plans.
 Policy LU 1.2: Discourage project-specific amendments to the text of the General Plan, including but not limited to the Guiding Principles, Goals, and Policies.
 Policy LU 1.3: In the review of project-specific amendments to the General Plan, ensure that they support the Guiding Principles.
 Policy LU 1.4: In the review of a project-specific amendment(s) to the General Plan, ensure that the project-specific amendment(s): Is consistent with the goals and policies of the General Plan; Shall benefit the public interest and is necessary to realize an unmet local or regional need.
 Policy LU 1.5: In the review of a project-specific amendment(s) to convert OS-C designated lands to other land use designations, ensure that the project-specific amendment(s) does not contribute to the overall loss of open space that protects water quality, provides natural habitats, and contributes to improved air quality.
 Policy LU 1.6: In the review of a project-specific amendment(s) to convert lands within the EPD Overlay to non-industrial land use designations, ensure that the project-specific amendment(s): Is located on a parcel that adjoins a parcel with a comparable use, at a comparable scale and intensity; Will not negatively impact the productivity of neighboring industrial activities; Is necessary to promote the economic value and the long-term viability of the site; and Will not subject future residents to potential noxious impacts, such as noise, odors or dust or pose significant health and safety risks.
 Policy LU 1.7: In the review of a project-specific amendment(s) to convert lands within the ARAs, ensure that the project-specific amendment(s): Is located on a parcel that adjoins another parcel with a comparable use, at a comparable scale and intensity; and Will not negatively impact the productivity of neighboring agricultural activities.
 Policy LU 1.8: Limit the amendment of each mandatory element of the General Plan to four times per calendar year, unless otherwise specified in Section 65358 of the California Government Code.
-Policy LU 1.9: Allow adjustments to the General Plan Land Use Policy Map to follow an adjusted Highway Plan alignment without a General Plan amendment, when the following findings can be met: The adjustment is necessitated by an adjusted Highway Plan alignment that was approved by the Los Angeles County Interdepartmental Engineering Committee (IEC) in a duly noticed public meeting; The adjustment maintains the basic relationship between land use types; and The adjustment is consistent with the General Plan.
-POILCY LO 1.10.
-Prohibit plan amendments that increase density of residential land uses within manned fire and flood bazard areas unless generally surrounded by evisting built development or is located in an existing approved specific plan, and the capacity of adioining maior highways and street networks can accommodate evacuation.
-Specific Plans Policy LU 1.1011: Require the intensity, density, and uses allowed in a new specific plan to be determined using the General Plan, including the Land Use Policy Map and Land Use Legend.
-Policy LU 1.
-112 : Require a General Plan amendment for any deviation from the intensities, densities, and uses allowed by the General Plan (to apply the appropriate designation from the
+Policy LU 1.9: Allow adjustments to the General Plan Land Use Policy Map to follow an adjusted Highway Plan alignment without a General Plan amendment, when the following findings can be met: The adjustment is necessitated by an adjusted Highway Plan alignment that was approved by the Los Angeles County Interdepartmental Engineering Committee (IEC) in a duly noticed public meeting; The adjustment maintains the basic relationship between land use types; and • The adjustment is consistent with the General Plan.
+Policy LU 1.10: Prohibit plan amendments that increase density of residential land uses within mapped fire and flood hazard areas unless generally surrounded by existing built development or is located in an existing approved specific plan, and the capacity of adjoining major highways and street networks can accommodate evacuation.
+Specific Plans Policy LU 1.
+10 11: Require the intensity, density, and uses allowed in a new specific plan to be determined using the General Plan, including the Land Use Policy Map and Land Use Legend.
+Policy LU 1.4112: Require a General Plan amendment for any deviation from the intensities, densities, and uses allowed by the General Plan (to apply the appropriate designation from the